nwj-ament/documentation-translation/wiki/nl/portal:aeon/portal:aeon.md

 # Flatpaks van je software center naar keuze of [https://flathub.org/home Flathub]
 # RPM's in een gebruikers distrobox ''distrobox-enter''
 # RPM's in een root distrobox ''distrobox-enter -r''
-# RPM's via transactional-update -- voor drivers, kernel modules, puur voor wat je nodig hebt om het host besturings systeem te laten werken.
+# RPM's via transactional-update -- voor drivers, kernel modules, puur voor wat je nodig hebt om het host besturingssysteem te laten werken.

 '''To reiterate: EVERYTHING should be done via Flatpaks or be installed in a Distrobox if a package is not available as a flatpak.
 Using transactional-update is strictly what you need for your host operating system to work (exotic drivers, specialized vpn services).'''